| |

 Don't you know what quite hours mean?
 You're supposed to be quiet!

-Well, like, you always see these shows where they follow cops around or something, and I figured I could do the same thing.
+Well, like, you always see these shows where they follow cops around or

 You, however, brought your unique style to this form of documentary.